freedomofpress/securedrop/docs/development/updategui_development.rst

     $ pyuic5 journalist_gui/mainwindow.ui -o journalist_gui/updaterUI.py

-Using resources in the UI
+Using Resources in the UI
 --------------------------

 All icons and images for the UI is stored in the ``journalist_gui/static`` directory.
 These are known as resources for the